thiagoh/mod_token_auth/README.md

 Apache module to validate access through token

 ```
-try to use another algorithm
+try to use other algorithm than AES

 check this out
 https://www.openssl.org/docs/manmaster/apps/enc.html